Audi S8 saloon review

 - Interior technology

 - Sober interior design

 The Audi S8 is the result of an unlikely marriage between the standard A8 luxury saloon and the 4.0-litre twin-turbocharged V8 from the Audi RS7.
-Designed to dominate German motorways, it's possibly the last in a dying breed of fast petrol performance saloons that go unfathomably quickly and cost a small fortune to run.
-Models like the S8, Maserati Quattroporte and Mercedes S-Class S 63 are likely to switch to hybrid power in the near future or be killed off altogether if they can't clean up their act.
+Designed to dominate German motorways, it's possibly the last in a dying breed of fast petrol performance saloons that go unfathomably quickly and cost a fortune to run.
+Models like the S8, Maserati Quattroporte and the AMG-tuned Mercedes S-Class are likely to switch to hybrid power in the near future or be killed off altogether if they can't clean up their act.